You may have heard that a greasy build up on your help improves the flavour of the food that you are cooking. However, want to know the real truth?

 It is possible to clean your cooking grates before you grill.
 Prior to cooking preheat and open all the vents in the smoker, leave the smoker to sit at a high temperature for 10 - 15 minutes.

-Grab yourself a stainless steel bristle brush to remove any excess debris left on the grates.
+Grab yourself a grill stone cleaning block to remove any excess debris left on the grates.
 This is an important step as any leftover residue on the grates may cause food to stick.

 Scrub then wipe down the exterior your charcoal grill when it is cool to the touch.
 This will eliminate any excess debris and will help bring back your smoker to original spotless state.